TAKE A LOOK INSIDE AN INUIT ARTIST'S STUDIO AND SEE SOAPSTONE BECOME INUIT ART

 Today’s Inuit artists continue to create pieces by hand using saws, files, axes, hammers and chisels.
 Small power tools can be used to initially rough out and shape the Inuit Art carving.
 The use of hand tools gives the artist more control to release the spirit and image that lives in the stone.

 The hardness or softness of the raw material determines the types of tools used to create a carving.

 Fine detail work is often done with small knives or nails.

 The carving is then brought to life by polishing the stone for many hours with differing grades of waterproof sandpaper, emery cloth, steel wool or liquid polish.
 The natural colour of the stone comes to life during the polishing stage.

-Sculptures have distinct regional styles, with new artists learning from experienced master carvers.
+Inuit Art sculptures have distinct regional styles, with new artists learning from experienced master carvers.
 Each Inuit Artist has their own distinct style of carving based on regional style, artistic impression and stylistic similarities of their mentors.
 Available materials also influence artistic style.